orbitalquark/textadept-scratch/README.md

 # Scratch

-Treat untitled buffers as scratch buffers.
+Treat untitled, unsaved, and typed buffers as scratch buffers.

 Scratch buffers persist between sessions (e.g. closing and re-opening Textadept will re-open any scratch buffers) unless Textadept is in "no session" mode (the `-n` or `--no-session`